capactio/capact/docs/proposal/20201207-workflow-rendering.md

 The following extensions are done to the Implementation definitions:

-- `.spec.action.args.workflow.entrypoint.templates[].steps[][].action` - defines the interface/implementation to be imported into the workflow
+- `.spec.action.args.workflow.entrypoint.templates[].steps[][].action` - defines the interface/implementation to be imported into the workflow steps.
+In case this is set, the Content Creator does not have to provide a `template` for this workflow step, as the renderer will automatically fill it.

 ```yaml
 action:                                   # optional